ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/attributes/attributes.rst

 Retrieving Available Attributes
 ---------------------------------

 All of the available Attributes can be viewed by making a ``GET`` request to ``/v2/types/attributeTypes``.
-This will return the name of the attribute.
+This will return the name of the Attribute.
 Note that this branch also supports the following filters: owner, system, allowMarkdown, and maxLength.
 To return an Attribute type:

 .. code::